Memer121/SegNet-MHP-Camera/readme.md

 # SegNet MHP Camera

  This is a camera that will run off of the SegNet Semantic Segmentation model.
-This can be used as a security camera and can highlight any individuals using Multi-Human Parsing (MHP) in frame.
+This can be used as a security camera and can highlight any individuals in frame using Multi-Human Parsing (MHP).

 ![add image descrition here](direct image link here)